spacechem-community-developers/SpaceChem-Community-Edition/README.md

 solution cannot be deleted or renamed.
 This is the only solution visible to the original game, so if you intend to switch back and forth between the original and the Community Edition, this is the one you need to keep up to date.

-**NOTE**: This improvement has to make changes to your save file the original would never do.
-While we've done some preliminary testing and it seems to be safe, it's recommended to back up your save file before you create any new solutions.

 ### Support for the import/export used in tournaments
 The [SpaceChemTool](https://github.com/spacechem-community-developers/SpaceChemTool) (SCT for friends), used for the tournaments, can export and import solutions to custom puzzles.